Zeta201/wso2-ebpf-api-gateway/README.md

 #### Setup a Kind Cluster

 First we need to create a new kind cluster to install Cilium.
-The below command will create a new kind cluster with one worker node disabling the default CNI and kube-proxy.
+The below command will create a new kind cluster with one worker node disabling the default CNI and kube-proxy.<br>
+The **Cluster configuration file** can be found as [cluster-config.yaml](https://github.com/Zeta201/wso2-ebpf-api-gateway/blob/main/cilium-setup%20/cluster-config.yaml).

 ```bash
 make cluster-setup